rmoult01/hapi-fhir-postgres/hapi-fhir-jpaserver-example-postgres/README.md

 This defaults to 'false', meaning the server functions normally.
-To set it on, pass the environment variable SERVER_READ_ONLY to tomcat with a value of '1' or 'true'. **Reminder:** this can be done by putting it in the setenv.sh file in the tomcat bin directory.
+To set it on, pass the environment variable SERVER_READ_ONLY to tomcat with a value of '1' or 'true'.
+Reminder, this can be done by putting it in the setenv.sh file in the tomcat bin directory.

 ### How to add servers to the test client dropdown list.